NextFaze/CharacterEntityConverter/README.md

     [@"foo & bar" stringByEncodingEntities];          // -> "foo &amp; bar"
     [@"foo & bar ™" stringByEncodingEntitiesForXML];   // -> "foo &amp; bar &#8482;" (&trade; is not valid in XML)

+## License

+WordPressSyncer is licensed under the terms of the [Apache License, version 2.0](http://www.apache.org/licenses/LICENSE-2.0.html).
+Please see the [LICENSE](https://github.com/NextfazeSD/CharacterEntityConverter/blob/master/LICENSE) file for full details.

+## Credits

+WordPressSyncer is brought to you by [Andrew Williams](http://github.com/sobakasu) and supported by the [NextFaze](http://www.nextfaze.com) team and the GitHub community.